Fabalin/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Using PostGreSQL to perform employee status analysis.
+Using PostGreSQL to perform retirement status analysis.

 ## Overview
 Pewlett Hackard is a large company that has been around since 1985, based on the earliest hire date within the employees database.
 The age demographic of the company is mostly baby boomers who are currently coming up on their retirement.
 The criteria for retirement eligbility is to be a current employee whose birth years are between 1952 to 1955.
 To prepare for this *"silver tsunami"*, the company is looking to identify the amount of retirement eligable employees and prepare for the amount of vacant positions that will need to be filled.
 The employee specific data is stored in 6 distinct but related CSV files in PostGreSQL database with the specified data types below: